belensosatosello/php_media_api/README.md

 - [Silex](http://silex.sensiolabs.org/)
 - [Composer](https://getcomposer.org/)

+To enable Curl download the file from the link above and save it in:

+    {yourPathToPHPInstallFolder}\ext

+Then uncomment and edit the following line in the php.ini file:

+    curl.cainfo="{yourPathToPHPInstallFolder}\ext\cacert.pem"

-Then you need to run the following:
+After that you will need to run the following:

     $ git clone https://belensosatosello@bitbucket.org/belensosatosello/belensosatosello-test.git
     $ cd belensosatosello-test